 Steel is a ‘sustainable’ material.
 When a steel bridge reaches the end of its useful life, the girders can be cut into manageable sizes to facilitate demolition, and returned to steelworks for recycling.

 Steel bridges now have a proven life span extending to well over 100 years.
 The potential durability of steel may be summarised in the following quote by a Mr J.A.Waddell in 1921:

 “The life of a metal bridge that is scientifically designed, honestly and carefully built, and not seriously overloaded, if properly maintained, is indefinitely long.”

-An alternative form of corrosion protection is the use of weathering steel, as on the Westgate bridges in Gloucester, as shown above left.
+An alternative form of corrosion protection is the use of weathering steel, as on the Westgate bridges in Gloucester, as shown above.

 Steel has broad architectural possibilities.
 Steel bridges can be made to look light or heavy, and can be sculptured to any shape or form.
 The high surface quality of steel creates clean sharp lines and allows attention to detail.
 Modern fabrication methods have removed restrictions on curvature in both plan and elevation.
 The painting of steelwork introduces colour and contrast, and repainting can change or refresh the appearance of the bridge to appear as new.

-This arch-truss bridge connects Incheon international airport to Seoul in Korea (opposite), and has a main span of 540m.
+This arch-truss bridge connects Incheon international airport to Seoul in Korea (above), and has a main span of 540m.
 Steel was considered the only option for such a high profile site.